 What Qualifies as a DUI Accident?

 Driving while under the influence (DUI) is illegal in Louisiana, as in other states.
 The defendant-driver has committed a DUI if they:

 - are at least 21 years old and have a BAC of 0.08 or more at the time of the accident;

 - are below the age of 21 and have a BAC of 0.02 or more at the time of the accident; or

 - were driving a commercial vehicle and had a BAC of 0.04 or more at the time of the accident.

-Criminal Litigation and Civil Litigation Operate Independently
+Criminal Litigation and Civil Litigation Operate Independently Following DUI Accidents

-Availability of Punitive Damages
+Availability of Punitive Damages from DUI Accidents

-In Louisiana, as in most states, there is a general tendency against the provision of a punitive damages award in personal injury litigation.
+In Louisiana, there is a general tendency against the provision of a punitive damages award in personal injury litigation.
 However, drunk driving accidents are a special exception to this rule.
 Article 2315.4 of the Louisiana Civil Code allows courts to award punitive damages if the plaintiff suffered injuries as a result of the defendant driving while under the influence of drugs and alcohol, and the defendant’s conduct showcased wanton or reckless disregard for the safety of others.

 Not all DUI accidents will necessarily give rise to punitive damages.
 The conduct must be sufficiently egregious to justify them.
 For example, if the defendant-driver consumed a substantial excess of alcohol and refused to call a taxi to pick them up, then that might be enough for the court to award punitive damages.